Coupstick Chaplain

 Kiowa Ledger Art (Smithonian)

 “Lord, you have made your bow quite ready, and called for many arrows.
-You have fashioned each by hand and sworn an oath over all.”
-(Hab.
+You have fashioned each by hand and sworn an oath over all.”(Hab.
 3:9)

-This blog is dedicated to the memory of Cheyenne war chief O-kuh-hatuh, later known as Episcopal Deacon, David Pendleton, and those among the Kiowa Koitsenko who chose to follow the Jesus Road
+This site is dedicated to the memory of David Pentleton (Oka ha-tuh),Cheyenne warrior and Episcopal deacon, and those among the Kiowa Koitsenko who chose “The Jesus Road.

-Remember when I went first, you followed, and what I said was true?
-I follow another now, his name is Jesus; he speaks the truth, and he only makes war for peace!”
+“Remember when I went first and you followed; I follow another now, his name is Jesus; what he says is true and he only makes war for peace!”

 Commission

-As a Kiowa-Apache (Na’ishan) Christian Chaplain, the militancy of my future calling was declared at the time of my “second baptism” when these words were spoken over me: The Lord has called you from your mother’s womb and made mention of your name among her people.
+As a Kiowa-Na’ishan (Dene) Christian Chaplain, the militancy of my future calling was declared at the time of my “second baptism” when these words were spoken over me: The Lord has called you from your mother’s womb and made mention of your name among her people.
 He has made your mouth like a sharpened sword.
 Like a polished shaft in his quiver he has hidden you and in the shadow of his hand he has concealed you.”
 (Is.
 49:1,2)

 Motif